KULL-Centre/papers/2019/IDP-methods-Ahmed-et-al/README.md

 The notebook file `notebook` contains all the details to generate data and figures from the main text in form of a jupyter notebooks.

-In the folder `/data` you will find input files for the notebook
+The folder `/data` contains the input files for the notebook:

 ### Requirements